 Join My Journey

 I preceded to send out query letters to agents, receiving an encouraging one from time to time, but no successes?
-So I put it away for awhile, taking it out from time to time, then returning it to its box until I had more time.
+So I put it away for awhile, taking it out again every once in a while, then returning it to its box until I had more time.
 After all, I had growing boys and a full-time job to take care of.